Texas Church works to remove racist language from deed restrictions

 Cavazos said both Wu and Whitmire are determined.
 “This is huge progress,” she added.
 “It is removing barriers.
 It’s a starting point – and it’s huge.”

 Cavazos suggests that Texans voice their support of the bills to the legislators.
 This is not an Oak Forest issue, she explained.
 Similar racist language exists in deed restrictions for other neighborhoods in the city – and across the state.
 There are cases where neighborhoods have sought reforms from around the country.

-In the meantime, Lowe is hoping to collect more Oak Forest residents’ signatures and increase education about this remnant of racism in deed restrictions.
+In the meantime, Lowe is hoping to collect more Oak Forest residents’ signature and increase education about this remnant of racism in deed restrictions.
 “Word of mouth is really what’s going to help us get over the finish line,” he said.

 Watching the neighborhood come together to work on positive change has been inspiring to Rev. Bledsoe.
 “In the world we live in now, a lot of times people don’t know their neighbors, aren’t connected to their neighborhood,” he said.

-He explained that there is no reason to preserve this part of the deed restrictions – and its presence only serves as an example of the presence of institutional racism in society.
+He explained that there is no reason to preserve this part of the deed restrictions – and its presence in only serves as an example of the presence of institutional racism in society.
 If it weren’t for the dedication of Cavazos and other volunteers, or the pro bono legal work of Newman and Turner, this undertaking would be nearly impossible, he added.
 And it shouldn’t be.